 After the server has been configured with the RSA key files,

-previously, such accounts can use either an SSL connection (in
+previously, such accounts can use either a secure connection

-appropriate authentication plugin and invokes it.
-The plugin
+is the appropriate authentication plugin and invokes it

-finds that the connection does not use SSL and thus requires the
+finds that the connection is not encrypted and thus requires

 The server sends the public key to the client as needed, but if a copy of the RSA public key is available on the client host, the client can use it to save a round trip in the client/server protocol: